logic1-eu/logic1/doc/source/api/firstorder/atomic.rst

         situations.

         They allow to obtain variables from :meth:`fresh()
-        <.firstorder.atomic.VariableSet.fresh>` within asychronous doctests in a
+        <.firstorder.term.VariableSet.fresh>` within asychronous doctests in a
         reproducable way.
 In the following example,
         :meth:`.Formula.to_pnf` indirectly uses
         :meth:`.RCF.term.VariableSet.fresh`: